Have you got keratoconus?

 If you are reading this website it is likely that you have keratoconus or are concerned about a family member or friend with the condition.
 It is quite normal to be confused and frustrated about this condition, as accurate information is hard to come by.
 We know that once you have systematically gone through all of this information you will be much more comfortable about understanding keratoconus, it’s treatments and possible outcomes.
-More information on keratoconus can be found here.

 What is Keratoconus?